After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 Imagine creating experiences that feel like the best holiday with close friends, combined with meaningful professional development and the warmth of a global guide family reunion.
 Participants arrive as colleagues and leave as lifelong friends, carrying stories and skills that transform their own destinations.

 Our international participants become your most valuable test customers, experiencing your innovations with the critical eye of tourism professionals while maintaining the wonder of first-time visitors.
-They'll provide honest feedback that helps refine these experiences into marketable products, but they're also there to be surprised by hidden gems only locals know about.
+They will provide honest feedback that helps refine these experiences into marketable products, but they are also there to be surprised by hidden gems only locals know about.

 Theme Integration Throughout

 Everything should weave together with your Convention theme like a perfectly crafted story.
 If your theme focuses on sustainable tourism, your pre-tour might include behind-the-scenes access to conservation projects.
-If it's about culinary diplomacy, perhaps secret family recipes shared in private homes.
-The theme becomes the golden thread connecting all experiences, making participants feel they're living your destination's unique story.
+If it is about culinary diplomacy, perhaps secret family recipes shared in private homes.
+The theme becomes the golden thread connecting all experiences, making participants feel they are living your destination's unique story.

 Local stories, community involvement, and cultural performances should all demonstrate how your destination embodies the Convention theme in authentic, meaningful ways.